 Next: The sweet science of agile software development

-Here are the first three segments in the series:
+Here are all thirteen segments in the series:

 What’s wrong with cybersecurity technology?
 Know your enemy: The target isn’t networks, computers, or users; they are pathways to the target —gaining control of data.
 The challenge: If a cyberdefender scores 1,000,000 and a cyberattacker scores 1, the cyberattacker wins, David Kruger points out.